-!
 Charge the battery pack as described in this manual from your first battery charge.

-Keep the battery pack in your computer while it is directly connected to AC power.
+Keep the battery pack in your computer while it is directly connected to an AC power source.
 The battery pack continues to charge while you are using the computer.